-Zaalouk (or zaa'luk) is a super delicious Moroccan spread, puree or dip.
+Zaalouk (or zaa'luk, zaluk) is a super tasty Moroccan spread, puree or dip.
 Traditionally, this spread is made from roasted aubergine, grilled over real fire.
-Often it is served as spicy, but of course you decide that yourself.
+Often it is nice and spicy, but that is of course up to you.
 Usually you eat zaalouk with bread, but you can also eat it with crackers, naan, on piadina or pizza.

 Side dishSauce, dip and dressing3-4 servings30 minutes preparation

 Ingrid is first and foremost a communications pro at TerraSana.
 She basically spends all her time eating food (together), cooking and thinking about food.
 She does recipe development and food photography on the side.